4-Ingredient Easy Vegan Coconut Macaroons

-These vegan chocolate-dipped coconut macaroons are easy to make with just 4 simple ingredients.
-Perfect for Christmas or anytime of year!
+This vegan coconut macaroons recipe is easy to make with just 4 simple ingredients.

-- raw cashews – use plain, raw cashews with no added oil or salt
+- Cashews: Use raw, plain cashews with no added oil or salt.

 Step 2.
 While the dates are soaking, add the cashews to a food processor and blend into a coarse, grainy flour.

 Step 4.
-Add the sea salt, vanilla (if using) and drained dates and blend for a bit until the mixture is completely combined.
+Add the sea salt, vanilla and drained dates and blend for a bit until the mixture is completely combined.
 It should be oily but somewhat sticky.

-Bake the macaroons for 12 minutes then let cool on the pan for at least 30 minutes.
+Step 6.
+Bake the macaroons for 12 minutes in the preheated oven then let cool on the pan for at least 30 minutes.

-They will be soft and fragile when they come out of the oven, so resist handling them until they’ve firmed up for at least a half hour.
+They will be fragile when they come out of the oven, so avoid handling them until they’ve firmed.

 Step 7.
-When you’re ready, melt the chocolate in a double boiler or in the microwave in 15-second increments until smooth and creamy, taking care not to burn it.
+When you’re ready, melt the chocolate in a double boiler or in the microwave in a microwave safe bowl 15-second intervals until smooth and creamy, taking care not to burn it.

 Step 8.
 Press each macaroons into the melted chocolate so the chocolate reaches up the sides a bit.
 Place them back on the baking tray once dipped in chocolate.

-Place them in the fridge for 20-30 minutes until the chocolate has hardened.
-Enjoy!
+Once you’ve dipped them all, place them in the fridge for 20-30 minutes until the chocolate has hardened.
+Once the chocolate bottoms are set, enjoy your macaroons!

-- Cashews: This recipe works best with cashews and I do not recommend substituting them.
+This recipe works best with raw cashews.
+I do not recommend substituting them.

-- Place the pitted dates in a bowl and cover with hot water.
+- Soak Dates: Place the pitted dates in a bowl and cover with hot water.
 Soak for at least 15 minutes then drain well, shaking off any excess water.

 - Preheat the oven to 350 F.

-- Place the cashews in a food processor and process for 30-45 seconds until broken down into a coarse, grainy flour.
-If there are a few larger peices left behind, that’s ok.
+- Blend Cashews: Place the cashews in a food processor and process for 30-45 seconds until broken down into a coarse, grainy flour.
+If there are a few larger pieces left behind, that’s ok.

-- Add the coconut and process until it starts to become a bit oil and almost paste-like.
+- Add Coconut: Add the coconut flakes and process until it starts to become a bit oily and almost paste-like.
 You should start to see bits of paste sticking to the side of the food processor.
 This might take a few minutes.
+Make sure you achieve this pasty consistency as the released oils are what bind the macaroons together.

-- Add the soaked dates, sea salt and vanilla (if using) and process until completely combined.
+- Add Dates and Salt: Add the soaked dates, sea salt and vanilla (if using) and process until completely combined.
 The mixture should be oily but somewhat sticky.

-- Line a baking tray with parchment paper then use an approximately 1 to 1.5-inch cookie scoop to create each macaroon.
+- Create Macaroons: Line a cookie sheet with parchment paper then use a small cookie scoop to create each macaroon.
 If you don’t have a scoop, you can use your hands to shape the dough into little domes.
-You should get 15-16 macaroons.
+You should get 15-16 macaroons, placing each on the prepared tray.

-- When you’re ready, melt the chocolate in a double boiler or in the microwave in 15-second increments (stir between each increment) until completely smooth and creamy.
+- Melt Chocolate: When you’re ready, melt the chocolate in a double boiler or in a microwave-safe bowl in the microwave in 15-second intervals (stir between each increment) until completely smooth and creamy.

 Storing: Store in a sealed container in the fridge for up to 2 weeks or freezer for up to 3 months.
 I recommended keeping them in the fridge until just before serving as the chocolate may melt if gets warm.
 They can be stored at room temperature for up to 4 days if kept cool.